INMEGEN/mk-delly/README.md

 ### Configuration file

-This pipeline includes a config.mk file (located at mk-delly/config.mk), where you can adjust the following paramters:
+This pipeline includes a config.mk file (located at mk-delly/analysis/001/config.mk, and propagated to every other module), where you can adjust the following paramters:

 PATH: path to search for executable files.

 REF: path to reference genome.

-MIN_LONG: SVs must span at least this number of base pairs to be reported by Delly2.
+MIN_SIZE: SVs must span at least this number of base pairs to be reported by Delly2.
 (Delly2 recomendation is 500).

-MAX_LONG: SVs greater than this number of base pair won't be reported by Delly2.
+MAX_SIZE: SVs greater than this number of base pair won't be reported by Delly2.
 (Delly2 recomendation is 1000000).

 OVERLAP: fraction of reciprocal overlap required by same type SVs to consider them the same event.  (dbVAR recomendation is 0.8, meaning 80% reciprocal overlap).

+BP_OFFSET:

 ## Module description.